jessia25/ES-CPSF-CacheAnalysis-WS22/README.md

 I am more than happy helping you install Linux on your machine.

 ## Setups
+The Setup is very similar to Coding01 and can be repeated.
+We also will provide the Github classroom workspaces, enabling you to develop from your browser.

 ### VS Code Docker dev container (recommended setup)